 Even at 3 AM, if it appears the patient is seriously injured, the team is ready within 15 minutes.
 The team will quickly provide the treatments to stabilize the patient.
 Many of these patients will need emergency surgery and/or admittance to the Intensive Care Unit.

 There are different levels of Trauma Centers, classified by their adherence to rigorous standards of patient care.
-Montana hospitals have been verified by a national group, the American College of Surgeons (ACS).
-Level I Centers are the highest-level classification.
-These are teaching and research facilities in large cities, and require all specialists to be available in the hospital 24 hours a day.
+Montana hospitals are verified by a national group, the American College of Surgeons (ACS).
+Level I Centers are the highest level of classification.
+These are teaching and research facilities in large cities and require all specialists to be available in the hospital 24 hours a day.
 The nearest Level I Trauma Center is Harborview Medical Center in Seattle.

-There are two Level III Centers, Community Medical Center in Missoula and Bozeman Deaconess.
+There are three Level III Centers, Kalispell Regional Medical Center, St. James Healthcare in Butte and Bozeman Deaconess Hospital.
 These Centers may not have specialists who are available to respond within 30 minutes of being called.

 Level II Trauma Centers also participate in Injury Prevention programs that aim to keep people from being injured in the first place.
 Most traumas are avoidable by driving safely and by wearing helmets while riding bicycles, motorcycles, horses or ATVs.